Sunewst/Pico-I2C-MUX-Breakout-Board/README.md

 3. Examine and understand the schematic and PCB layout
 > [!NOTE]
-> The 3D models for the certain compnenemtsn might need to have their file path updated and their 3D models posistion adjusted to appear correctly on your PC.
+> The 3D models for the certain components might need to have their file path updated and their 3D models posistion adjusted to appear correctly on your PC.

 4. Use your preferred PCB manufacture to order the PCB